 Typically offered on Wednesday and Saturday, however, we often can put together charters on other days with a party of 6 or more, please inquire.

-Charter includes 3 tanks of air, weights, all meals, drinks, marine ecology tour, snorkeling.
+Charter includes 3 tanks of air, weights, a light breakfast and 2 lunches of hot soup, pizza, cold sandwiches and fresh fruit, unlimited non-alcoholic beverages, marine ecology tour, snorkeling.

 With huge lava tubes (mouths 100ft. wide, extending back 150 ft.+), this is World Class Adventure diving!